Continuum Limit of Dendritic Deposition: Theory and Methods

 Consequently, we call this quantity the ``reaction-diffusion length.''

-Using the reaction-diffusion length, we can propose a new mechanistic interpretation of the CTD transition.
-Specifically, $D/k$ scaling of the critical radius implies that dendritic growth initiates when particles can no longer diffuse around the circumference of the cluster within the characteristic reaction timescale.
-This mechanism helps explain dendrite formation in the continuum model where $\Rc \sim D/k$.
-However, critically, it also applies to the discrete model if $\gamma = 0$.
-If instead, $\gamma \neq 0$, the discrete CTD transition must result from some other physical process that the continuum perspective fails to adequately capture.
-Consequently, determining the value of $\gamma$ is paramount for advancing understanding of dendritic growth and for potentially unifying this understanding across the discrete and continuum scales.
+The reaction-diffusion length offers a new interpretation of the CTD transition's $\Rc \sim D/k$ scaling.
+Specifically, this scaling implies the CTD transition initiates when particles can no longer diffuse around the circumference of the cluster within the characteristic reaction timescale.
+If $\gamma = 0$, this mechanism helps explain dendrite formation in both the Brownian particle system and its continuum model.
+However, if $\gamma \neq 0$, the CTD transition of the Brownian particle system must result from some other physical process, one that the continuum perspective fails to adequately capture.